jameshanlon/jameshanlon.github.io/content/silicon-infra.md

     the purposes of debug and analysis.

-Despite these differences, many of the techniques and tools from software engineering can readily be applied to ASIC development, particularly to manage complexity and maintain high standards of code quality, testing and integration.
-This note lays out some thoughts and opinions on the components and structure of a software infrastructure to build ASIC chips.
+Despite these differences, many of the techniques and tools from software engineering can readily be applied to chip development, particularly to manage complexity and maintain high standards of code quality, testing and integration.
+This note lays out some thoughts and opinions on the components and structure of a software infrastructure to build chips.

 ### Table of contents